 Not having enough won’t crash the computer, but it will slow video editing software to a crawl as it exchanges assets in and out of the SSD.
 Adding extra RAM though will not make the video editing any faster nor the rendering.
 It will just simply prevent it from slowing down, so there is an obvious point of diminishing returns.

 The general recommendation for gaming computers is to have 16GB of RAM.
 Almost no games will use more than this, even at higher resolutions, as graphics cards have their own video RAM separate from what the CPU will use.
 For a computer that’s dedicated to video editing, 32GB or 64GB of RAM is the recommendation, with up 128GB and 256GB of RAM is necessary for independent professionals, and up to 2TB of RAM for industry professionals working at Disney and other movie studios.
 Most studios will often just have racks of servers devoted to rendering special effects and the video itself.

 For streamers or smaller YouTubers, 32GB of RAM should be fine as more time will probably be spent gaming than video editing.
-For video editors who find themselves editing daily and making money from their work, 64GB is recommended since RAM is not expensive and the cost will earn itself back.
+For video editors who find themselves editing daily and making money from their work, 64GB is recommended since RAM is easy to install and inexpensive so the cost will earn itself back.
 128GB or 256GB is only necessary for the people who know that they need it, like professional 3D animators.
 Rendering videos will probably be bottlenecked by the storage before this much RAM is necessary.